#962 Tennessee · 2026

 Boundary Signal

-Neighbors span two CDI zones.
-The 18-point drop to Wilson County marks where the Tennessee distress corridor ends.
+Neighbors span three CDI score labels.
+The 25-point drop to Wilson County marks where the Tennessee distress corridor ends.

 County Distress Index cluster map.
-DeKalb County, Tennessee and its neighbors colored by distress zone.
+DeKalb County, Tennessee and its neighbors colored by county distress score label.

 — Ross Kilburn, Founder, American Default Research